Community Impact Updates Community Impact Updates

 Merton Road Upgrades - September to December 2025

-These upgrades are part of the Links to Glen Innes Cycleway project that aims to create more options for peopel to travel safely and sustainably in our growing communities.
+These upgrades are part of the Links to Glen Innes Cycleway project that aims to create more options for people to travel safely and sustainably in our growing communities.

 WaterCare: Tāmaki Water Upgrades - July to October 2025